 Men: A brief health history will be taken at the initial evaluation.
 A semen analysis will be requested early in the course of an infertility evaluation.

 After the initial evaluation, your doctor will talk with you about the results and suggest a plan for further evaluation (if needed) and treatment.
-Sometimes we can do it at Group Health.
+Sometimes we can do it at Kaiser Permanente.
 This might include medicine to help you ovulate, X-rays to evaluate your fallopian tubes, or certain surgical procedures.
 In other cases, we may refer you to an outside fertility specialist.

 The most common causes for infertility are a low sperm count (35 percent to 40 percent of couples), or lack of ovulation or blocked fallopian tubes (another 35 percent to 40 percent).
 In 15 percent to 20 percent of infertile couples, both partners have problems that contribute.